thom4parisot/thom4.net/source/_posts/2014/why-our-startup-failed.md

 The decision process was a top to bottom by authority.
 The only area out of his scope was the innovation and the technical team.

 The CEO of the company did eventually know how to manage a company like a boss.
 But he did not know about his own product.
-Therefore he was not convincing neither able when selling it.
+Therefore he was not convincing neither able to sell it. **He was selling carpets rather than the crafted outcome of his soul**.

 Because of *that* disconnection.